balexdalex42/CSE151A-Group-Project-Gordon-Yang-Nafi-Mahbub-Alex-Tatoian-/WrittenReport.md

 For the decision tree we finished preprocessing by imputing missing numeric values with the median and categorical values with the most frequent value fit on the training split.
 We also one hot encoded NEO and equinox so the model sees clean numeric inputs and added a simple log transform to skewed positive columns diameter, moid_ld, a and q to reduce skew and keep splits from being driven by extreme values.
 We did not scale features since trees are scale independent, ID fields stayed dropped and any impossible physical values were turned into missing values and handled by the computer.

 ### Model 2: K-Nearest_Neighbors
+The notebook for the KNN Classifier can be found **[here](https://github.com/balexdalex42/CSE151A-Group-Project-Gordon-Yang-Nafi-Mahbub-Alex-Tatoian-/blob/main/ms4.ipynb)**.

+For the KNN Classifier, we first preprocessed the data by applying one-hot encoding to all categorical variables that were retained.
+We then separated the output class and performed an 80/20 train-test split.
+To reduce dimensionality, we applied PCA, reducing the original 27 features to a maximum of 8.
+We performed PCA using a scaled SVD on both the training and testing inputs, as PCA requires scaled data.
+Next, we iterated over different numbers of PCA dimensions ($k$) (up to 8) and KNN neighbors (num_neighbors) (up to 15).
+This effectively performed a double cross-validation to determine the optimal `(k, num_neighbors)` pair that maximized the macro F1 score.

 ### Additional Model Trial: SVM Classifier
 The notebook for the SVM trial can be found **[here](/model_svm.ipynb)**.